PoC-dev/cisco-erfassung/as400/README.md

 ### Upgrading from earlier versions.
 Sometimes, you want to upgrade the code base to the latest version from github.
 But there might have been incompatible changes introduced meanwhile.
 Please read the [NEWS](../NEWS.md) for incompatible changes and remedies.

-Apart from this, the easiest way to upgrade is to upload/overwrite the source members, and follow the above directions to recompile the objects. **There is one notable exception!
+Apart from this, the easiest way to upgrade is to upload/overwrite the source members, and follow the above directions to recompile the objects.
+Since there is no automatic dependency tracking, the easiest way is to just compile everything again, according to the instructions above.

+**There is one notable exception!
 No physical files should be just recompiled.** If you try, one of two things might happen:
 - Compilation stops because there are files relating to the PF, making it impossible to delete the PF without manual intervention,
 - Compilation commences and overwrites the PF and all contained data.